UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 <opt text="False">

 Hmmm.
-It's possible you got mixed up with high level visualization.
+It's possible you got mixed up with high-level visualization.

 </opt>

 </choice>

 **True or False**
-*A high level visualization library focuses on data and relationships.*
+*A high-level visualization library focuses on data and relationships.*

 <choice id="2" >